On the long-time behaviour of reversible interacting particle systems in one and two dimensions: Introduction and motivation

 We expect that a similar result should also hold in dimensions $d \geq 3$, but the method of proof breaks down and one needs to proceed differently.
 It is also not clear if one can or cannot extend this method of proof to non-reversible systems.

-Moreover, as a second application of our main result we show that, if the reversible fixed-point is unique, then the interacting particle system is necessarily ergodic, i.e., the fixed point is globally attractive.
-In particular this confirms a conjecture of Liggett, see \cite[Chapter IV, Problem 2]{liggett_interacting_2005}, in the one- and two-dimensional case, and provides a partial answer to \cite[Chapter I, Problem~4]{liggett_interacting_2005}.

-For our proofs, we use a Lyapunov-functional approach which was pioneered in the context of lattice systems by Holley in \cite{holley_free_1971} and later extended to more general and even non-reversible systems in \cite{higuchi_results_1975}, \cite{kunsch_non_1984}, \cite{jahnel_attractor_2019}, and \cite{jahnel_dynamical_2022}.
-However, all of these results heavily rely on certain subadditivity properties and therefore only apply to \textit{translation-invariant} measures and cannot be used to say anything meaningful if one starts in a non-translation-invariant measure.
+For our proofs, we use a Lyapunov-functional approach which was pioneered in the context of lattice systems by Holley in \cite{holley_free_1971} and later extended to more general and even non-reversible systems in \cite{higuchi_results_1975,kunsch_non_1984,maes_Gibbsian_1994,jahnel_attractor_2019,jahnel_dynamical_2022}.
+Roughly speaking, these results show that, if an interacting particle system admits a shift-invariant time-stationary Gibbs measure, then all other shift-invariant time-stationary measures for the dynamics are also necessarily Gibbs with respect to the same specification.
+However, all of these papers heavily rely on certain subadditivity properties and therefore only apply to \textit{translation-invariant} measures and cannot be used to say anything meaningful if one starts in a non-translation-invariant measure.
 The only results on non-translation-invariant measures that were obtained via the free-energy method are contained in \cite{holley_one_1977}.
 There, the authors were able to show that every time-stationary measure of a stochastic Ising model in one and two spatial dimensions is even reversible, hence a Gibbs measure.

-We extend their results to show that not just every time-stationary measure is reversible, but actually every element of the attractor is reversible.
-Since periodic orbits are contained in the attractor, this shows that there can be no non-trivial periodic behaviour.
+We extend their results to show that not just every time-stationary measure is reversible, but actually every time-stationary orbit is trivial in the sense that it consists of a single reversible measure.
 Therefore, it is not possible to both admit a reversible Gibbs measure and exhibit time-periodic behaviour.

-The main conceptual contribution of this article can therefore be summarised as the realisation that the finite-volume free energy technique from \cite{holley_one_1977} can not only be used for analysing stationary measures but can also be applied to every measure in the attractor and thereby yields much more information about the long-term behaviour of interacting particle systems than previously thought.
-In particular, we show that free energy techniques can be used to detect ergodic-non-ergodic phase transitions for interacting particle systems.
+The main conceptual contribution of this article can therefore be summarised as the realisation that the finite-volume free energy technique from \cite{holley_one_1977} can not only be used for analysing stationary measures but can also be applied to \textit{stationary orbits} and thereby yields much more information about the long-term behaviour of interacting particle systems than previously thought.
+In particular, we show that free energy techniques can be used to rule out time-periodic behaviour in reversible one and two-dimensional interacting particle systems.

 Note that, since we are working with techniques from \cite{holley_one_1977}, we do \textit{not} need to assume any translation-invariance.
 This is due to being able to only work with finite-volume relative entropy losses and not taking any density limits, which is only possible in dimensions one and two.